djwesty/rust-irc/README.md

 Note: Server applications behind NAT may require forwarding of port 6667 TCP to the host.

 ## Testing
+Testing for this application was done through a combination of manual end-to-end tests and coded unit tests.

+### Manual End-to-End tests
+Manual end-to-end tests that I have performed provide the most confidence.
+Taking advantage of the PSU CAT resources, my testing flow was as follows.

+#### Client side end-to-end
+1) The the server on my local machine in the lab (fab02.cecs.pdx.edu);
+2) SSH into 4 seperate clients on the local network (ada, babbage, rita, ruby)
+3) Start each client and connect to my server on fab02 with unique nicknames (westy, easty, northy, southy)
+4) Have all four clients `/join cat`
+5) Have 2 clients also `/join dog` (easty, westy)
+6) Test that easty and westy can `/msg dog` and only the other users gets the message
+7) Test easty and westy send messages to both `cat` and `dog` when sent in general, ensuring that only the other sees the `dog` room messages, and the 3 other users see the `cat` room messages
+8) Test that northy and southy cannot `/msg dog [some message]`
+9) Test that northy and southy cannot `/leave dog`
+10) Test `/rooms` and `/users` on all clients for expected output
+11) Test that a 5th client cannot connect with a duplicate nickname (westy again)
+12) Test that all users may `/leave cat` and westy and easty may `/leave dog`, only once
+13) Test `/help` message appears
+14) Test `/quit` is graceful
+15) Test the client side watchdog by running command `4` on the server, having the client send a message and awaiting the client to stop for non-responsiveness.
+#### Server side end-to-end
+Here, I run the server and have 4 clients connect and join rooms, as in step 1-5 above.
+Then I test.
+1) Test command `1` to see that all 4 users appears
+2) Test command `2` to see that all 4 users are in `cat` and westy and easty are in `dog`
+3) Test command `3` to see that 'hello world' sent from the server is received by all clients
+4) Test command `0` stops the server and gracefully disconnects the clients.

+### Coded Unit tests
+Coded unit tests are provided for my buffer helper functions and can be found in `tests/test_lib.rs`.
+I also include an additional test for  `fn remove_user()` in `server.rs`.

+I consider my included coded unit tests to be less than adequate and I attribute this to a few reasons.
+Both the client and server applications rely heavily on buffered reads and writes in every function, whether they be reads from stdin or tpcstream, or writes to stdout or tcpstream.
+The following work-arounds to this issue were explored but not implemented
+1) Re-factor my entire project to use [`Cursor`](https://doc.rust-lang.org/std/io/struct.Cursor.html) as an abstraction layer to facilitate testing
+* This would straightforwardly solve my issue of writing tests for function which take buffers as parameters (or could take buffers, in the case of stdin/stdout).
+However, I cannot not do this given the effort involved and time restrictions.
+My situation is a good argument for the test-driven-development paradigm; had I written my tests first, I would have been forced to use `Cursor` from the start.
+2) Use a crate like `captured-output` or `gag` to capture stdout and test it
+* This would solve 1/4 of the cases listed but since it's not a holistic solution, I'd rather not being in a new external crate *just* for this.
+3) use `std::io::set_output_capture` to test stdout
+* Again this would solve 1/4 of the cases and looks good as it's in the standard library.
+However, this is a nightly feature and internet research suggests against using this for stability reasons.
+4) Create a mock/dummy TCP listener/ TCP Stream for tests
+* Creating a true dummy or mock TCP listener would take some development efforts, not help me with stdout/stdin testing and at that point, I would go back to consider `Cursor`.
+As a 'quicker' solution in my test for `fn remove_user()` I use a real TCPStream to localhost:6667; this works as its just a placeholder object and not the focus of my test.
+This is not a reliable approach from an operating system and concurrency perspective, but perhaps I could use `unsafe` raw pointers or refactor my `Server` struct to contain an `Option<TCPStream>` to continue to explore this type of testing further.

 ## Example with 3 machines